-Texas Soccer Journal is intended to focus specifically on soccer in Texas…as there is not exactly a plethora of coverage of the sport (on any level) by the statewide general media.
+Texas Soccer Journal is intended to focus specifically on soccer in Texas…as there is not exactly a plethora of coverage of the sport (on any level) by the statewide general print or electronic media.

 My name is Jeff Organ.
-Now living in the Texas Hill Country, I have avidly followed soccer in the United States for almost 45 years.
+Now living in the Texas Hill Country, I have avidly followed soccer in the United States for almost 50 years.
 The first professional match I ever attended was on May 11, 1974 at Spartan Stadium in San Jose, CA when the San Jose Earthquakes played (and won 4-3) their inaugural NASL home match against the Dallas Tornado.
-Since I am currently a season ticket holder for both the Houston Dynamo and San Antonio FC, there will be a larger number of posts involving these teams and the leagues they play in.
+I am a season ticket holder for the Houston Dynamo and have been since the inaugural season in 2006.
+I now live closer to USL’s San Antonio FC and Austin Bold, so can also be found watching those clubs play at Toyota Field and COTA.

 Clubs I have supported through the years: